PUT-Motorsport/PUTM_EV_SUSPENSION_TENSION_METER_2023/README.md

 # Suspension Tension Meter

-This circuit is supposed to measure uniaxial forces acting on the push-rodes and send collected data over the CAN bus.
+This circuit is supposed to measure uniaxial forces acting on the push-rods and send collected data over the CAN bus.

 <p align="center">
   <img width="50%" src="documentation/pcb.png">